Author: Mayoor Patel, DDS

 A Pediatric Dentist’s Role in OSA

 Pediatric dentists and child dentistry as a whole play a very important role in the screening of OSA.
 Because adenotonsillar hypertrophy is the most common etiology, the recognition and documentation of the size of the tonsils during a head and neck examination can lead to a referral to a patient’s primary care physician or sleep specialist.
-It has been shown that there is a delay of up to 23 months between identification and referral to a sleep clinic, which is why it is so important for pediatric dentists from clinics similar to Dentist Adelaide to screen their patients.
+It has been shown that there is a delay of up to 23 months between identification and referral to a sleep clinic, which is why it is so important for pediatric dentists to screen their patients.

-The results from the study showed that less than 30 percent of pediatric dentists such as pediatric dentist Eau Claire, WI do not routinely screen their patients for OSA, which is a significant portion of the pediatric population.
+The results from the study showed that less than 30 percent of pediatric dentists do not routinely screen their patients for OSA, which is a significant portion of the pediatric population.
 Of those that do screen for OSA in their patients, only 40 percent report screening all of their patients.
 In fact, only an average of 66 percent were actually screened–that isn’t enough.
 And when asked how confident they feel about screening for OSA, 72 percent of pediatric dentists stated that they felt uncomfortable.

 What Can You Do?